 These days we perhaps don't feel the full force of the imagery and symbolism of bread.
 For us it is one sort of carbohydrate amongst many, but in Jesus's day it was the staple food and the basis of the diet.
 Without bread, and the means to make it, there was starvation.
 And bread, as a concept and in reality, is a basic Old Testament theme.
 As well as the story of the giving of manna in the wilderness as the bread from heaven, bread was the basic mark of hospitality - strangers were routinely offered bread by their hosts.
 Bread was offered to God in the regular temple worship.
 In the Psalms, bread is the basic sign of God's favour and it is an almost ubiquitous theme in the prophets - the withholding of bread a mark of God's displeasure, and the giving of bread as a mark of his acceptance.
-In our Old Testament reading we have the wonderful story of the prophet Elijah, whose ministry foreshadowed Jesus' in many ways, being provided with bread by heavenly beings, to give him sustenance for his journey through the wilderness - the similarities of this story with Jesus being tempted in the wilderness are obvious.
 Finally in this saying, the first of the seven "I am" sayings in John's gospel, Jesus makes the claim that he is the true bread, the one who spiritually sustains and feeds us who we can know through the Holy Spirit.
 For us perhaps, Jesus, the bread of life, is a symbol of God's offer of heavenly hospitality and welcome, a sign of God's approval.